robertmap/mobac-gpxedit/README-DEV.md

 The main class for starting MOBAC in IntelliJ is in module mobac-run class mobac.StartMOBACdev

-## Guidelines for publishing custom builds/releases
+## Guidelines for publishing custom builds and releases

 If you modify Mobile Atlas Creator and you want to publish it yourself please consider the following guidelines: